Medical Advisory Committee

 Dr. Catherine Mazzola is certified by the American Board of Neurological Surgeons and the American Board of Pediatric Neurological Surgery.
 She completed her Pediatric Neurosurgical Fellowship at the University of Pittsburgh in 2002 and did her neurosurgery residency at New Jersey Medical School.
 Her special interests include hydrocephalus, traumatic brain injury and concussion, pediatric brain and spine tumors, craniofacial surgery, plagiocephaly, torticollis, Chiari malformation, cerebral palsy, spina bifida, spine deformity, epilepsy surgery and the management of movement disorders such as dystonia and spasticity.
 Dr. Mazzola is the founder of the Craniofacial Center at Goryeb Children’s Hospital, the Pediatric Brain and Spine Tumor Center (now called GNOP) and the Spasticity and Gait Disorder Center of Goryeb Children’s Hospital.
 She has been the Director of the Division of Pediatric Neurological Surgery since 2005.
 Dr. Catherine Mazzola has gone on neurosurgical missionary trips to Kenya and plans to go on future mission trips to other parts of the world for pediatric neurosurgery outreach.
 She is also involved in mentorship, training and education of pre-medical undergraduates, medical school students, and residents.
 Dr. Mazzola grew up in Queens, NY and currently lives with her husband and five children in northern New Jersey.

-Paul is a former Board Chair of Push to Walk and board trustee for 6+ years.
-He continues to stay involved with the organization and is pleased to work with this Committee.
-He recently retired from Plymouth Rock Assurance, after a long career in the personal lines property and casualty insurance industry.
-Paul is a Chartered Property and Casualty Underwriter (CPCU), has an undergraduate degree from Seton Hall University, and an MBA degree from Monmouth University.
-He spent many years coaching youth sports, has participated in the Seton Hall Career Center mentoring program, and enjoys almost any kind of outdoor activity.
+Paul is a former board trustee and Board Chair.
+He stayed involved with Push to Walk in various volunteer roles and now returns (Dec ’22) for a second round as a trustee.
+He retired in 2018 from Plymouth Rock Assurance after a long career in the personal lines property and casualty insurance industry.
+Paul is a Chartered Property and Casualty Underwriter (CPCU), has an undergraduate degree from Seton Hall University, and an MBA from Monmouth University.
+He spent many years coaching youth sports, has participated in the Seton Hall Career Center mentoring program and enjoys almost any kind of outdoor activity.

 Tommy Sutor – PhD Candidate in Rehabilitation Science at the University of Florida; Former Exercise Trainer and Program Director at Push to Walk